 Load weight is the biggest risk factor when rucking.
 Studies suggest carrying loads equal to 10% of body weight (approximately 20lbs) is enough to significantly increase the risk of musculoskeletal injuries (source).
 Soldiers in the army routinely ruck with 80 to 50lbs.
 Subsequent declines in performance are acknowledged but, in a combat scenario, transporting such weight may be a realistic prospect.

 Research has determined four rucks per month to be the optimal frequency for soldiers’ efficiency and improvement.
-Additional marches are likely to negatively affect performance and increase the risk of foot, ankle and knee injuries.
+Additional marches are likely to negatively affect performance and increase the risk of foot, ankle and lower leg injuries.

 3- Low Quality Rucking Gear

 The equipment used for rucking can greatly affect a soldier’s risk levels and their degree of physical discomfort.
 Military personnel are issued with properly fitted boots, a weight distributing army rucksack (featuring adjustable shoulder straps, waist belt, lightweight external frame, etc) and compact hydration bladders.

 The provision of a high quality pack is essential as safe load carriage depends on even distributions of weight.
 Adjustable chest, shoulder and waist straps are used to transfer ruck weights off the lower back and onto other areas of muscle mass.
 This helps to reduce the likelihood of serious back strains.

 The Military recommends the Modular Lightweight Load-Carrying Equipment (MOLLE) Rucksack.
 This is because it has an adjustable sternum, shoulder straps, waist/hip straps, and armor for better load distribution to different parts of the body.
 Check it out on Amazon (Link to Amazon) , alternatively, check out the best rucksacks for rucking for both army and everyday users.

 Check out our complete recommended list of Rucking Gear.